tobiasrausch/rdxon/docker/README.md

-[rdxon](https://github.com/tobiasrausch/rdxon) is available as a [Docker image](https://hub.docker.com/r/tobiasrausch/rdxon/).
+[rdxon](https://github.com/tobiasrausch/rdxon) is available as a [docker image](https://hub.docker.com/r/tobiasrausch/rdxon/).
 You can pull the rdxon image using

 `docker pull tobiasrausch/rdxon`